Month 12, Day 17, Thursday 11:55 p.m.

 Thaddeus stayed still until the boy realized it was him and stopped fighting.
 Then he took his hands away, wiping the saliva off his palm with a grimace of distaste.

 “Professor Lacer,” Damien croaked.
 “What are you doing here?”
-He looked around wild-eyed, panting.
+He looked around, wild-eyed and panting.

 Damien pushed himself into a sitting position, shaking his head.
 “It’s not what you think.”